-Anise hyssop, or Agastache foeniculum, is a perennial herb of the Lamiaceae, or mint family.
+Anise hyssop, Agastache foeniculum, is a short-lived, edible herbaceous perennial in the Lamiaceae, or mint family.

-The name “anise hyssop” is somewhat confusing, as this plant is neither anise seed (Pimpinella anisum) nor star anise (Illicium verum) nor hyssop (Hyssopus officinalis).
-However, it is like them in that it is also used in culinary and medicinal applications.
+The name “anise hyssop” is somewhat confusing, as it is neither anise seed (Pimpinella anisum) or star anise (Illicium verum), nor hyssop (Hyssopus officinalis).

 The blossoms are often eaten as a salad garnish, and fresh or dried leaves may be brewed into a soothing tea.